IT-trials/IT-trials.github.io/_posts/2016-08-15-litetouch-from-within-windows.markdown

 For example, I force NEW COMPUTER as deployment type but when the build is triggered from while logged into windows, the build defaults too and necessarily must run as REFRESH.

-For me this caused no particularly important problems as I delete machines in AD prior to rebuilding them - no group memberships or OU location where cloned.
-And I was able to set this up from scratch and avoid having unwanted GPOs dirty up my nice new computer.
-However, the build time increased drastically as MDT performed a backup prior to rebuild.
+For me this caused no particularly important problems as I delete machines in AD prior to rebuilding them - no groups or the machine's OU were cloned.
+Post build I was able to set this up from scratch and avoid having unwanted GPOs dirty up my nice new computer.
+However, the build time increased drastically as MDT performed a backup of user data prior to rebuild.

 I think this backup could probably be blocked with a task sequence modification or possibly a further rule in CustomSettings.ini but I am unsure atm.
 Will try disabling the entire state restore section in my task sequences as a first port of call.